MedicalPatchNet: A Patch-Based Self-Explainable AI Architecture for Chest X-ray Classification: Discussion

 \section{Discussion}

-The results presented in Table \ref{tab:performance_comparison} demonstrate that MedicalPatchNet, using an image size of $512 \times 512$ and a patch size of $64 \times 64$, achieves classification performance comparable to EfficientNet-B0, which utilizes the full $512 \times 512$ context.
-The results show that the classification performance of MedicalPatchNet matches that of EfficientNet-B0, except for pneumonia.
+The results presented in Table \ref{tab:performance_comparison} demonstrate that MedicalPatchNet, using an image size of $512 \times 512$ and a patch size of $64 \times 64$, achieves classification performance comparable to EfficientNet\chreplaced{V2-S}{-B0}, which utilizes the full $512 \times 512$ context.
+The results show that the classification performance of MedicalPatchNet matches that of EfficientNet\chreplaced{V2-S}{-B0}, except for pneumonia.
 This indicates that classification of these chest X-ray pathologies can be achieved with only local information.
 It is not necessary for the different patches and their processing to communicate until the logits are averaged at the end.
-However, it should be noted that this observation is limited to the pathologies examined here, as one can imagine cases solvable by EfficientNet-B0 but not by MedicalPatchNet, as discussed in the limitations.
+Importantly, the aim of MedicalPatchNet is not to surpass the original EfficientNet\chreplaced{V2-S}{-B0} in raw classification accuracy, but to retain comparable performance under the additional structural constraint that all evidence is decomposed into local, independently processed patches.
+In this sense, matching the backbone’s AUROC demonstrates that a substantially more constrained and interpretable aggregation scheme can be imposed without incurring a large loss in diagnostic performance.
+A complementary experiment on natural images (PASCAL VOC 2012, Supplementary Material, section ``Evaluation on natural images'') shows that the AUROC gap between MedicalPatchNet and EfficientNet\chreplaced{V2-S}{-B0} is slightly larger on complex multi-object scenes, which is consistent with the intuition that tasks requiring stronger global context benefit more from a fully image-level architecture.
+However, it should be noted that this observation is limited to the pathologies examined here, as one can imagine cases solvable by EfficientNet\chreplaced{V2-S}{-B0} but not by MedicalPatchNet, as discussed in the limitations.
+We further examined the impact of patch size on classification performance by training MedicalPatchNet with patch sizes of $64\times64$, $128\times128$, and $256\times256$, and comparing it to an image-level EfficientNet\chreplaced{V2-S}{-B0} (effectively a single $512\times512$ patch).
+On average across all pathologies, the mean AUROC varied only marginally between these configurations (approximately 0.900–0.911), although for some individual findings, such as pneumonia, larger patches yielded noticeably higher AUROC than smaller ones.
+Detailed per-class results are reported in the Supplementary Material.